 Benefit: With this case, your phone won’t break into a million pieces if you drop it.

 Feature: This phone case is made with layers of carbon fibers and reinforced plastics.

 Benefit: You’ll be able to work and play at lightening speed on this computer.

 Feature: This computer has 16GB of RAM and a 6GHz quad-core processor.

 - Create a worksheet with two columns: The first column should list your benefits.
 The second will list features.
 This worksheet is the basis for key information that should be used to optimize your marketing message.
 It should also be at the top of your home page.

 - Look at your website copy to make sure you sell benefits before features.
 Sell the sizzle before you sell the steak.

-- For a great example of a wedding business that sells benefits, and then ONLY AFTER the benefits talks about features, that is very successful at getting more inquiries from their website, visit http://drsmusic.com.
+- For a great example of a wedding business that sells benefits first, and then features, visit http://drsmusic.com.